 The Doctor in Physical Therapy Program is an entry-level, graduate physical therapist program.
 The six-year program is for students entering directly from high school.
-Study during the first three years of the program (the pre-professional undergraduate phase) is in the areas of the humanities and sciences, and fulfills the College’s general education requirements.
+Study during the first three years of the program (the pre-professional undergraduate phase) is in the areas of the humanities and sciences and fulfills the College’s general education requirements.
 Study during the last three years of the program (the professional phase) consists of professional physical therapy courses that prepare the student for clinical practice and licensure as a physical therapist.
-After the successful completion of the fourth year of study and all undergraduate requirements, Physical Therapy students are awarded a Bachelor of Science in Kinesiology degree.
+After the successful completion of the fourth year of study and all undergraduate requirements, Physical Therapy students are awarded a Bachelor of Science in Exercise Science degree.
 Transfer students, who have not completed a bachelor’s degree, may enter into year one or two depending on the number of credits being transferred.

 The three-year professional phase program is for students who have earned a Baccalaureate degree and have taken all appropriate pre-requisite courses.
 Admissions criteria for graduate program are found on the catalog graduate section or on the Physical Therapy Central Application website.